Job Stories

 Like user stories, job stories are a great way of gathering requirements.
-They are especially in an agile environment, where one of the key values is responding to change over following a plan.
+They are especially used in an agile environment, where one of the key values is responding to change over following a plan.

 Job stories are very similar to user stories with one key difference: personas becomes contexts (and jobs).
 We prefer job stories to user stories because they focus on a job to be done rather than a persona – “When I’m on the morning commute and bored” vs “As a a middle-aged, educated person”.